ikim025/ucr-cs100/textbook/assignment-help/syscalls/dir.md

 This markdown file demonstrates how to use the system calls `opendir`, `readdir`, and `closedir` through the example program `dir_demo`.
 `dir_demo` is a program that accepts a single argument; if the argument is a path to a directory name, then `dir_demo` will print out the contents of the directory on a single line.
-For example, if we pass in `../syscalls` or `.` to dir_demo, it would print out all the markdown and source code files within this directory.
+For example, if we passed in `../syscalls` or `.` to dir_demo, it would print out all the markdown and source code files within this directory.
 `dir_demo` uses the system calls `opendir`, `readdir`, and `closedir`, as well as several streams and structs unique to these system calls and directories to achieve the intended result.
 The source code is available in [`dir_code.cpp`](./dir_code.cpp).